pybind/pybind11/docs/advanced.rst

 one policy named ``keep_alive<Nurse, Patient>``, which indicates that the argument with index ``Patient`` should be kept alive at least until the argument with index ``Nurse`` is freed by the garbage collector; argument indices start at one, while zero refers to the return value.
+For methods, index one refers to the implicit ``this`` pointer, while regular arguments begin at index two.
 Arbitrarily many call policies can be specified.

-For instance, binding code for a a list append operation that ties the lifetime of the newly added element to the underlying container might be declared as
+Consider the following example: the binding code for a list append operation that ties the lifetime of the newly added element to the underlying container might be declared as follows:
-follows:

 .. code-block:: cpp